-The Scottish Social Services Council (SSSC) is the regulator for the social work, social care and early years workforce in Scotland.
+The Scottish Social Services Council (SSSC) is the regulator for the social work, social care and children and young people workforce in Scotland.
 Our work means the people of Scotland can count on social services being provided by a trusted, skilled and confident workforce.
-We protect the public by registering social workers, social care and early years workers, setting standards for their practice, conduct, training and education and by supporting their professional development.
+We protect the public by registering social workers, social care and children and young people workers, setting standards for their practice, conduct, training and education and by supporting their professional development.
 Where people fall below the standards of practice and conduct we can investigate and take action.